ThomasOtt314/ee-tools/MinorBeamer/README.md

 ## Beamer v0

 Old style Beamer zonal stats with all output values stored in a single/common CSV file.
+EDITS***:
+New coefficients for the ET*-EVI relationship have been derived using the Landsat Collection 1 Surface Reflectance products and new ET* values for all Eddy Covariance/Bowen Ratio flux tower measurements (40 original site-years and more recent 16 site-years).

 ## ETg Zonal Stats

 #### ee_beamer_zonal_stats.py

 This script will compute Beamer ET*/ETg specific zonal statistics.
+EDITS***:
+lines 722 through 772 contain new coefficients of the MinorBeamer ET*-VI predictive equation, as well as the uci, lci, lpi, and upi coeffs.

 ## ETg Images